Wuerhosaurus: Synonymy with Stegosaurus

 Maidment and colleagues proposed in 2008 that Wuerhosaurus was a junior synonym of Stegosaurus, with W. homheni being renamed Stegosaurus homheni, and W. ordosensis being a dubious taxon.
 W. homheni was synonymized because the holotype that could be located was similar to Stegosaurus, and because of its phylogenetic position.
 Wuerhosaurus placed between Stegosaurus and Hesperosaurus, the latter being considered a species of Stegosaurus because of its age, location, and anatomy.
 Since Wuerhosaurus placed between two possible Stegosaurus species, Maidment et al. synonymized the taxon as well.
 Wuerhosaurus ordosensis was considered to be a nomen dubium because the holotype could not be found in the IVPP collections.
 The original description did not mention any valid diagnostic traits, and no other description provided features either, so Maidment et al. considered the taxon undiagnostic.
 This opinion has been contested, however, by Carpenter (2010).
 He discussed how the diagnoses and features used by Maidment et al. were inconsistent and generalized, with Wuerhosaurus homheni bearing numerous differences.
-As such, Carpenter advocated for the separation of both Hesperosaurus and Wuerhosaurus from Stegosaurus, and the separation of the different Stegosaurus species from S. armatus.
+As such, Carpenter advocated for the separation of both Hesperosaurus and Wuerhosaurus from Stegosaurus.
+In 2017, Hou and Ji described and isolated stegosaur sacrum with paired ilia that they referred to W. ordosensis based on similarities to the holotype.
+The researchers concluded that several anatomical features separated this species from W. homheni.

-Paleobiology

-Wuerhosaurus was lower to the ground than most other stegosaurids; scientists believe that this was an adaptation to let it feed on low-growing vegetation.
-Wuerhosaurus, like other stegosaurids, perhaps had a thagomizer on the end of its tail, like that of Stegosaurus which featured four bony spikes that would most likely have been used for self-defense.
-A single spike was found but was seen by Dong as being positioned on the shoulder.

 Paleoecology

-The type species, W. homheni, is known from the Tugulu Group, while W. ordosensis was found in the Ejinhoro Formation.
+The type species, W. homheni, is known from the Tugulu Group, while W. ordosensis is known from the Ejinhoro and Luohandong Formations.
 The approximate age of Wuerhosaurus is 130 mya, based on the approximate dating of the Tsaganstabian fauna, and thus the stegosaur would have lived in the Hauterivian era, which is roughly coeval with the Wealden group, from which other stegosaur material has been found.
+Uranium-lead dating has shown that the age of Wuerhosaurus in the Lianmuqin Formation of the Tugulu Group is slightly younger than 135.2 million years old, while Wuerhosaurus in the Ejinhoro Formation is from the Barremian.
 Stegosaur footprints from the Tugulu Group in Xinjiang Province, China, have been attributed as registered by W. homheni individuals.
 These tracks include the world's smallest stegosaur tracks, measuring 5.7 cm in length, indicative of a dinosaur that was approximately cat-sized.